Last updated: 13 June 2023

 Next review: 9 December 2023

 Early Years settings must have arrangements in place to support children with SEND.
 The Early Years, Childcare and Business Development Service advises these providers to ensure their offer is high quality, inclusive, and safe.

-- All Talk Project All Talk Project has been commissioned by Waltham Forest to provide a universal and targeted service to early years settings within the borough.
+All Talk Project has been commissioned by Waltham Forest to provide a universal and targeted service to early years settings within the borough.
 All Talk is led by two Speech and Language Therapists.

-- Starting School Together aims to help children, parents and carers make a smooth transition from home or early years education into primary school.
+Aims to help children, parents and carers make a smooth transition from home or early years education into primary school.
 This includes targeted work between our Early Years and Childcare Service and Early Years providers to help SEND children make this step.